 Homework diaries are checked weekly and rewards are given to children who read to an adult at home regularly.

-Each Monday children will be given spellings to learn for a test on Friday.
-These will be written in their spelling record book, which has space for 3 practise sessions.
+Each Friday children will be given spellings to learn for a test on the following Friday.
+These will be written in their spelling record book, which has space for 3 practice sessions.
 Each column should take no longer than 5 minutes to complete and each should be completed on a different day in order to effectively support your child in learning to spell.

 In addition to this, children are encouraged to practice their spellings in whatever way suits their learning style, whether that be by writing them in different styles, using mnemonics or by using them to write a song or story.

 By the end of Year 4, children are expected to know all of the multiplication tables up to 12 x 12, including the associated division facts.
 To increase mathematical fluency, children will regularly practice their times tables in different ways during the academy day and should aim to practice the relevant times table at least 3 times a week at home in order to support this.

 Every half term children will be set a home project to complete in collaboration with members of their family.
 Children will be provided with a list of projects to pick from and will have the rest of the half term to complete it.